vanshdesai76/Predicting-Adverse-Reaction-of-COVID-19-Vaccine-with-the-Help-of-Machine-Learning/README.md

 ## Files
 - `VACCINE_ANALYSIS.ipynb`: Jupyter notebook containing the analysis code.
-- `vaccine_data.csv`: Dataset containing vaccine information (this file should be placed in the same directory as the notebook).
+- `vaccine_data.zip`: Zip file containing vaccine_data.xlsx dataset which vaccine information (this file should be placed in the same directory as the notebook).

 ## Setup
-1. Ensure you have Python 3.x installed on your system.
+1. Ensure you have Python 3.7 installed on your system.
 2. Install Jupyter Notebook if you haven't already:
     ```bash
     pip install notebook